-1. The petition has been available for public inspection in the office of the clerk of the circuit court; and a.
-Notice of the time and place the petition would be presented; and b.
-The text of the petition in full; or c.
+- 1. The petition has been available for public inspection in the office of the clerk of the circuit court; and - 2.
+The following have been published once a week for four three successive weeks in a newspaper having general circulation in the county, with the first publication appearing no more than 21 days before the petition will be presented: - a.
+Notice of the time and place the petition would be presented; and - b.
+The text of the petition in full; or - c.
 A descriptive summary of the petition and notice that the petition may be inspected at the circuit court clerk's office.